mtov/engsoftmoderna/en/chapter1.md

 logistics, sales), various web-based systems, software libraries and frameworks, general-purpose applications (such as text editors, spreadsheets), and basic software systems (like compilers, IDEs).
-The concepts presented in this book were proposed to make the development of Type B systems more productive and to contribute to their quality, both internally (for example, resulting in systems that are easier
+The practices presented in this book were proposed to make the development of Type B systems more productive and to contribute to their quality, both internally (for example, resulting in systems that are easier